 10. Piano Kids

 Piano Kids targets kids ages 3 to 6 years old, an age group often overlooked in music lessons.
 The teaching course marries traditional teaching with techniques that sustain your child’s interest.

 The Piano Kids course is highly personalized and can be tweaked to the needs of each student.
 Does your child learn fast?
 They can quickly advance through the lessons without waiting for others as physical classes require.
 Or, perhaps they wish to practice the same piece over and over?
 Piano Kids allows its learners to proceed at their own pace.

 Additionally, the program has deliberately reduced its teaching to bite-sized lessons that kids can quickly consume.
-This helps avoid kids getting bored with their classes, given their short attention spans.
+This helps avoid kids getting bored with their online piano classes, given their short attention spans.

 Ms. Erin, the virtual teacher for the lessons, is an exciting alternative to a real-life teacher who might be overly critical of students.
 And your young one won’t distinguish between practice time and play, as the course utilizes a combination of fun games, challenges, and rewards to keep things interesting.

 Why Online Piano Lessons

 Enrolling kids in online piano courses provides many benefits.
 Here are some reasons to sign up your kids for them:

 Improves academic performance – Piano lessons have long received praise for their positive impact on students’ academic performance.
 They require kids to develop focus and concentration abilities that can help them in their regular lessons at school.

 Besides, playing the piano does require a lot of mental work.
 Kids must learn how to play specific keys and read sheet music simultaneously.
 All that mental exercise speeds up a kid’s cognitive development and makes them more intelligent.